 Gone are the days when carabiners were made of thick, heavy steel.
 Today most 'biners are made of an alloy of aluminum, which is far lighter than steel but can still be engineered to meet CE testing requirements for breaking strength.
 Also common these days are 'biners made with an I-beam construction, rather than a fully rounded rod of metal (although round stock is still somewhat common as well).
 I-beam design allows engineers to remove more metal while still meeting testing certifications, thereby further lightening the load of a single 'biner.
 Of course, using aluminum alloys in a lighter weight construction comes with the downside that these 'biners may show wear and need to be retired sooner, but for most climbers carrying less weight per item, multiplied by all of the many trinkets we need to carry with us up the rock, makes a noticeable difference in comfort, performance, and also fun, making weight something worth paying attention to.

 Compactness is another factor to consider when choosing which lockers to buy.
 In many cases, you simply don't need a large locker that can adequately hold a Munter-hitch (like HMS style lockers are designed to do), and having a smaller locker will not only save weight once again, but also take up less space on your harness.
 Why would we want our climbing gear to be smaller if possible?
-Well, chimney your way up into the narrows of the Steck-Salathe in Yosemite, and I think you will find your answer!
+Well, chimney your way up into the narrows of the Steck-Salathe in Yosemite, and we think you will find your answer.
 To rate for compactness and lightweight, we measured each locker on our independent scale, counting grams to be more accurate, and then adjusted the scores accordingly depending on how small or large they were.
 Smaller and lighter meant higher scores.

 Let's face it, if you didn't want the gate to stay locked closed, you would just buy a wiregate carabiner.
 While all of these lockers are going to stay closed once they are locked, some of us have slightly less trust in the gear, or more propensity to OCD behavior, than others, making gate security an important thing to consider.
 Auto-locking 'biners offer the most gate security because they lock automatically when they close.
 If the gate is closed, you can rest assured it is locked.
 Screw gate lockers, on the other hand, have a large caveat: you have to remember to screw them locked.
 Ask any experienced climber if they have ever forgotten to screw the gate of their locker closed and you are bound to hear some stories.

 With its auto-locking closure and triple-action unlocking mechanism, the Edelrid HMS Bulletproof Triple FG is the most secure locker that we tested.
-The BD RockLock Twistgate, BD GridLock Magnetron, and the Petzl Freino are also auto-locking, and while they are a bit easier to open up than the Bulletproof, it's still virtually impossible to imagine a scenario where they would open on their own.
+The BD RockLock Twistgate, the Petzl Sm'D Twist-Lock, and the Petzl Freino are also auto-locking, and while they are a bit easier to open up than the Bulletproof, it's still virtually impossible to imagine a scenario where they would open on their own.
 Among the screw gate lockers, the DMM Belay Master features a plastic clip that snaps over the closed, locked gate, ensuring that it cannot unscrew or open on its own, also providing a solid visual indicator.
-The Petzl Attache, CAMP Photon Lock, and Mad Rock Gemini also come with visual indicators, a solid red stripe or caution icon painted onto the gate that you can see if it is unlocked, but which becomes covered up when locked.
+The Petzl Attache, the CAMP Photon Lock, and the Mad Rock Gemini also come with visual indicators, a solid red stripe or caution icon painted onto the gate that you can see if it is unlocked, but which becomes covered up when locked.
 Gate security accounts for 20% of a product's final score.

 Different sizes and shapes of carabiners have different amounts of gate clearance.
 Gate clearance is the amount of space, at its narrowest point, between the gate and the nose when the gate is fully open.
 Gate clearance isn't a very important feature if you intend to simply clip one sling or rope through your locker, but when you are using a locker as a master point and have multiple ropes or knots clipped to it, then clearance can become an issue.
 In particular, if too many items are clipped to a single small locker, it can at times become difficult to get the gate open and slide a rope or knot out.
 This is why we often carry a couple of HMS-style large lockers to use as master points on multi-pitch anchors, and then top off our rack with far smaller and lighter lockers with much less carrying capacity and gate clearance.

 Not surprisingly, smaller, D-shaped lockers have less gate clearance than larger, pear-shaped HMS style.
 We measured gate clearance with a ruler with the gate fixed open by a rubber band, and those with more clearance scored higher than those with less.
 We also documented the clearance of each locker in the specs table.
-The Petzl Attache, despite not being the single largest locker in our review, never-the-less has the most gate clearance at 2.6 cm.
-A very close second is the Black Diamond RockLock Twistgate, a huge but versatile locker that is easy to use as a masterpoint or for belaying, which has 2.5 cm of clearance.
-Perhaps unsurprisingly, the DMM Phantom has the least amount of clearance, only 1.6 cm.
+The Petzl Attache, despite not being the single largest locker in our review, never-the-less has the most gate clearance at 2.6 centimeters.
+A very close second is the Black Diamond RockLock Twistgate, a huge but versatile locker that is easy to use as a masterpoint or for belaying, which has 2.5 centimeters of clearance.
+Perhaps unsurprisingly, the DMM Phantom has the least amount of clearance, only 1.6 centimeters.
 As the least important feature contributing to a locker's performance, we weighted this metric at only 10%.

 Climbing gear companies manufacture all sorts of locking carabiners, most of which are designed with a certain purpose or function in mind.
 Choosing the right locking carabiner starts by assessing the particular situations that you expect to use it, and then narrowing the search based upon the attributes that will lead to the best performance for those situations.
 Most climbers own many lockers, so buying a few different types and using them in different situations can help to make the selection process easier.
-Happy climbing!
+Happy climbing.

 — Andy Wellman